6 Natural Remedies for Swollen Feet and Ankles

 - Kidney problems

-As you can see, there are a variety of reasons why you might have swollen feet and ankles.
-That’s why an accurate diagnosis by a professional is essential.
+As you can see, there are all kinds of things that can cause swollen feet and ankles.
+That’s why it’s essential to get an accurate diagnosis from a professional.

 Home remedies for swollen feet and ankles

-Aside from being an issue of aesthetics or just plain annoying, edema is a health problem that you should try to alleviate.
-You can opt for some natural treatments that will help reduce swollen feet and ankles.
+Aside from being an aesthetically unpleasant or just plain annoying, edema is a health problem that you need to deal with.
+Luckily, there are some natural treatments that can help reduce problems with swollen feet and ankles.

 Check out these homemade alternatives: